 As with so many of life's most important moments - from buying a home to building an estate plan - obtaining spousal consent requires witnessing by a notary public.
 Witnessing can also be performed by a plan representative but finding the time to meet with one can pose a challenge for some consumers.
 Meeting a notary in person can also be a headache, but that’s where online notarization can come in handy for your clients.

-This relief has paved the way for modernization within the retirement plan industry - offering a more secure, safe, and cost-effective solution for consumers.
 A number of tech-savvy retirement plan providers are already offering online notarization to their customers, giving themselves a competitive edge in the market and streamlining what used to be an antiquated paper-based process for consumers.

 When obtaining a spousal consent waiver, both spouses and retirement plan providers must be confident in the process and use a service that enables error-free transactions and takes certain steps to prevent fraud and address possible instances of spousal coercion.